Getting It Right the First Time

 What the figures mean

-This indicator counts the number of times patients have needed re-admission to hospital within 28 days of discharge after having had a tonsillectomy or adenoidectomy.
+This indicator shows the rate of unplanned readmissions of patients within 28 days of discharge after having a tonsillectomy and adenoidectomy at BHS.

-The benchmark is less than or equal to 85 readmissions for every 1,000 discharges, or about 1 in 12.
+The benchmark is less than or equal to 87.7 readmissions for every 1,000 discharges, or about 1 re-admission in 11 tonsillectomy/adenoidectomy.
 A rate lower than the benchmark is desirable.

-BHS results have been above the benchmark in all of the last 4 quarters.
+The rates for BHS were lower than the benchmark in two of the last four quarters.
 These results represent very small case numbers, patients are often managed conservatively, being readmitted as a precaution with minor post-operative bleeding.

 Hysterectomy